navneet-nmk/navneet-nmk.github.io/_posts/2019-02-23-exploration-via-hierarchical-meta-reinforcement-learning.md

 ## MAESN

 MAESN is based on gradient based meta learning.
-SO we will first learn about Meta Learning and specifically, Model Agnostic Meta Learning (MAML).
+So we will first learn about Meta Learning and specifically, Model Agnostic Meta Learning (MAML).

 ### MAML